 Everyone has potential.
 Not everyone has the opportunity to tap that potential.

 EdPowerment’s former Operations and Finance Manager died tragically in May 2018.
 He was our linchpin, handling a multitude of tasks from financial reporting to supervising and mentoring our sponsored students.
-Tom's vocational degrees prepared him to be our amazing van driver, visiting student families whatever the terrain.
+Tom's vocational degrees prepared him to be our amazing van driver, visiting student families whatever the terrain, informing us of their challenges.
 However, his motivation took him much further.
 He learned computer skills (which he shared in the classroom at KIWOCE), financial accounting, and the particulars of the Tanzanian school system.
 His dependability, smile and kindness made him a source of stability and guidance for our students.